If you are looking for the restoration posts you can jump to the latest one here

 Make a rectangular selection around the lowest part of the perspective text and feather to around 10 pixels and delete.
 This is to fade the text into the water.
 You may need to adjust the levels of brightness to get the effect you like best.

 Now from the filters menu select distort/ripple/ -100

-Finally adjust the opacity till you are happy with effect.
+Finally, adjust the opacity until you are happy with the effect.

 If you like you can add a colour overlay layer to blue.